-A six-mile trail is being planned through Tolland Ranch that will provide a connection between West Magnolia and Jenny Creek Trail.
+A trail is being built through Tolland Ranch that will provide a connection between West Magnolia and Jenny Creek Trail.

-The trail is planned to be approximately six miles in length and provide a connection between two public trails on US Forest Service (USFS) lands.
+The trail will be approximately 5.3 miles in length and provide a connection between two public trails on US Forest Service (USFS) lands.
 The West Magnolia trail system is located east of Tolland Ranch and the Jenny Creek Trail is located west of Tolland Ranch.
 This connectivity will link trail users traveling from West Magnolia to the Continental Divide and into Winter Park.

 The eastern section of the trail is planned to begin at the western end of the Schoolbus Trail (“Social 23” on USFS map), which is part of the West Magnolia system.
 Consistent with the easement, a gate or other control feature will be located here to close the trail to use in the winter when Eldora is open.
 Proceeding west, the trail will climb the northeastern aspect of Buckeye Mountain to a ridge.